www.medievalbookshop.co.uk

 What are overstocks?

 A publisher may over-estimate on their original print order, but decide that a book is worth keeping in print.
-In this case, they might decide to sell off a quantity of their existing stock at a reduced price, which helps by lessening the demand for expensive warehouse space.
+In this case, they might decide to sell off a quantity of their existing stock at a reduced price, which helps by reducing the amount of warehouse space they have to pay for.
 After this the title will still be available from them, though often at a higher price.

 What are bargain reprints?